The Lost World of Yiddish Films in Poland

-In the first decades of the 20th century, the Polish film industry was almost entirely in Jewish hands.
-Thus, as Natan Gross, author of "Film żydowski w Polsce" (Jewish film in Poland) writes, there were no "anti-Semitic films produced in Poland during the twenty years of the interwar period".
+In the first decades of the 20th century, the Polish film industry was led by Jewish artists and producers.
+Thus, as Natan Gross, the author of Film Żydowski w Polsce (Jewish Film in Poland) writes, there were no 'anti-Semitic films produced in Poland during the twenty years of the Interwar period'.

 Mirele Efros – a working woman

 The film and the play tell the story of a woman who, following the death of her husband, finds out that he had squandered their entire fortune and left nothing behind.
-Through hard work, Mirele supports her family who still believes that they inherited great wealth from their father.
-When the truth sees the light of day, their familial bonds are questioned.
+Through hard work, Mirele supports her family, who still believes that they inherited great wealth from their father.
+When the truth sees the light of day, their familial bonds come into question.